-- Dealing with Ureteric Defects Occurring due to Any Cause: These are usually dealt with by psoas hitch, Boari flap or transureteroureterostomy.
-Occasionally, ureteroureterostomy or ureteric replacement with ileum are also performed for this purpose.
+- Dealing with Ureteric Defects Occurring due to Any Cause: These are usually dealt with by PSCOS hitch, Boari Flap or transureteroureterostomy.
+Occasionally, ureteroureterostomy or ureteric replacement with ileum is also performed for this purpose.

-- Bladder Augmentation and Substitution: Bladder augmentation and substitution are performed by continent urinary diversion for neurological diseases, malignant diseases or tuberculosis.
+- Bladder Augmentation and Substitution: Bladder Augmentation and Substitution are performed by continent urinary diversion for neurological diseases, malignant diseases or tuberculosis.
 At times, it is also performed by intestinal conduit diversion.
-For more details visit page Paediatric Urology and in this page — look for the section on bladder augmentation and substitution
+For more details visit page Paediatric Urology and in this page — look for the section on bladder ugmentation and substitution.

 - Urethral Reconstruction: Urethral Reconstruction is performed by anastomotic and substitution urethroplasty.
 For example, buccal mucosal graft urethroplasties (single-stage or staged) are performed for traumatic or other acquired stricture disease and hypospadias.

 For further information click the link: Management of urethral stricture disease

 - Other Surgeries: In addition, vesicovaginal and urethrovaginal fistula repairs, scrotal and penile reconstructions are also carried out.